TechnologyRediscovery/codenforce/docs/case/casescreen.md

 From this page, you can:

 - Add, View, and Edit Violations
+- Conduct Field Inspections
-- Prepare and Print Notices of Violation
+- Prepare and Print Notices of Violation and Other Letters
+- Manage Letter Types
 - Log, Edit and View Events
 - Upload Photos and Documents
-- Manage Fees and Payments
 - Manage Citations
 - Add Notes